 - Fresh basil leaves - Fresh basil provides a fresh and peppery flavor to the pesto sauce.

-- Parmigiano-reggiano - Parmigiano-reggiano or parmesan cheese adds sharp and creamy flavor.
+- Parmigiano-reggiano - Parmigiano-reggiano or parmesan cheese adds sharp creaminess.

 - Walnuts - Raw or toasted walnuts add a nutty flavor and heartiness to the pesto sauce.

-- Garlic cloves - Adds the quintessential aroma to the sauce.
+- Garlic cloves - Garlic adds the quintessential aroma to the sauce.

-- Extra virgin olive oil - An emulsifier that brings the sauce together.
+- Extra virgin olive oil - Olive oil is an emulsifier that brings the sauce together.

-- Kosher salt - Accentuates the flavors of the sauce.
+- Kosher salt - Salt accentuates the flavors of the sauce.

-- Freshly ground black pepper - Adds a spicy kick.
+- Freshly ground black pepper - Black pepper adds a little spice

 Substitutions